graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 2. Respond with a `406 Not Acceptable` status code and stop processing the request.

-A server MUST support requests which accept the `application/json` media type (as indicated by the `Accept` header).
+A server MUST support any _GraphQL-over-HTTP request_ which accepts the `application/json` media type (as indicated by the `Accept` header).

-A server SHOULD support requests which accept the `application/graphql-response+json` media type (as indicated by the `Accept` header).
+A server SHOULD support any _GraphQL-over-HTTP request_ which accepts the `application/graphql-response+json` media type (as indicated by the `Accept` header).